 Can you let me know what other animals might be suitable?

-With the amount of enquiries compared to the amount of animals we get in this would be a mammoth task.
+At the time of your applications we will most certainly go through with you any other animals we might think would be a good match.
+We can not keep applications on file past this as with the amount of enquiries compared to the amount of animals we get in this would be a mammoth task.
 We ask that you keep a check on our website for any possible matches.

 I've applied for loads of animals and keep getting rejected?